 This market even has a bonus upstairs.
 Not only do they sell all kinds of aquatic life, they’ll also cook whatever you buy!
 Just pick and pay for your preferred option from one of the hundreds of female vendors.
 You might notice that most of the merchants are woman, who are known as “Jalgchi Ajumma”, translated harshly as Jagalchi middle-aged women.
-These lovely women will then lead you upstairs while carrying your selection before handing them to the chefs upstairs where they’ll prepare it for you in classic Korean fashion with all the trimmings.
+These lovely women will then lead you upstairs while carrying your selection before handing them to the chefs upstairs to prepare it for you in classic Korean fashion with all the trimmings.

 Getting there: Take the subway on Line 1 to Jagalchi Station Exit 10.
 From there turn right onto Jagalchi 3(sam)-gil Street and walk along it for 5 minutes.

 Open: 5 am-10 pm, every day except for the last Tuesday of every month.

 UN Memorial Cemetery

 Flags of 16 nations flutter throughout the grounds of the cemetery representing the vast number of nations that were involved in the conflict.
 Each country was fighting under the banner of the UN, which included some of the more obscure nations.
 Some surprising casualty nations include Thailand, New Zealand, Greece, Columbia and even Ethiopia.

 Some nations have also dedicated monuments which command each nations groups of graves, mostly from the countries with the highest number of casualties, such as Australia, Canada, USA, Turkey and New Zealand.
-One of the largest monuments would be those that included the names of the British vicitims to the war.
-Its surprising to learn how much the UK was involved.
+One of the largest monuments would be those that included the names of the British victims to the war.
 Other than South Korea and the US, Britain received the highest number of casualties.